This post may contain affiliate links. See our disclosure policy for details.

 For a full list of your secular homeschool curriculum options, see our Secular Homeschool Curriculum Guide.

+Watch the video podcast below or scroll down to read the full review.
 We received this curriculum free of charge and compensation for our time to provide a fair and honest review.

 PRIDE Reading Program Review: The Basics